 Essential to this work is the cultivation of practices that help us to anchor in the present moment, to remember who we are, and to bring us ever closer to true freedom.
 The Medicine alone may show us amazing things, bring us unparalleled insights, and cleanse us from the heavy energies that we have carried for far too long.
 But to truly integrate these experiences, personal commitment and responsibility must come into action.
 There are many practices that can support this work, for sure.
 Two essential ones are yoga and meditation.

 Most days, we will offer morning meditation practice, incorporating a variety of meditation styles and techniques, including vipassana, mindfulness, vizualization, and sound meditation.
-We often find ways of incorporating drumming, too, as it silences the mind and entrains us to the flow, providing the space to listen within.
-Meditation is led by retreat facilitators.
+We sometimes find ways of incorporating drumming, too, as it silences the mind and entrains us to the flow, providing the space to listen within.

-Our Heart of the Mother Retreat ~ Sacred Valley 2017 ~ yoga teacher is TBA!
+Our Heart of the Mother Retreat ~ Sacred Valley 2020 ~ yoga and meditation teacher is Eric Schwarz, E-RYT 500, an internationally respected instructor voted Best of Washington DC in 2016, and now living in Western Australia.